Rijul-A/ignore-empty-items-jellyfin/README.md

 # Jellyfin Plugin: Ignore Empty Folders

-Automatically removes library items that have no media files associated with them.
+Automatically hides or removes library items that have no media files associated with them.

 > [!IMPORTANT]
-> **This plugin only removes entries from the Jellyfin database.**
+> **This plugin only changes Jellyfin's library database and metadata.**
 > It **never** deletes or modifies any files or folders on your disk.

 ## What it does

-After every library scan, the plugin identifies items with zero actual media files and removes them from the Jellyfin database.
-The folders on disk are left untouched — when you later add media files, the next scan picks them up and the item stays.
+After every library scan, the plugin identifies items with zero actual media files and either hides or removes them from Jellyfin, depending on your configuration.
+The folders on disk are left untouched — when you later add media files, the next scan picks them up and the item becomes visible again (in hide mode) or is recreated (in delete mode).

 This is useful if you maintain a folder structure for upcoming content (with subtitles, NFO files, etc.) but don't want them cluttering your